Sectarianism

-Sectarianism is a political or cultural conflict between two groups, which are often related to the form of government which they live under.
-Prejudice, discrimination, or hatred can arise in these conflicts, depending on the political status quo and if one group holds more power within the government.
-Often, not all members of these groups are engaged in the conflict.
-But as tensions rise, political solutions require the participation of more people from either side within the country or polity where the conflict is happening.
-Common examples of these divisions are denominations of a religion, ethnic identity, class, or region for citizens of a state and factions of a political movement.
+Sectarianism is a debated concept.
+Some scholars and journalists define it as pre-existing fixed communal categories in society, and use it to explain political, cultural, or religious conflicts between groups.
+Others conceive of sectarianism as a set of social practices where daily life is organized on the basis of communal norms and rules that individuals strategically use and transcend.
+This definition highlights the co-constitutive aspect of sectarianism and people's agency, as opposed to understanding sectarianism as being fixed and incompatible communal boundaries.

-While sectarianism is often labelled as 'religious' and/or 'political', the reality of a sectarian situation is usually much more complex.
+While sectarianism is often labelled as religious or political, the reality of a sectarian situation is usually much more complex.
 In its most basic form, sectarianism has been defined as, 'the existence, within a locality, of two or more divided and actively competing communal identities, resulting in a strong sense of dualism which unremittingly transcends commonality, and is both culturally and physically manifest.'

 Definition

 The term "sectarianism" is defined in the Oxford English Dictionary as "excessive attachment to a particular sect or party, especially in religion".
 The phrase "sectarian conflict" usually refers to violent conflict along religious or political lines, such as the conflicts between Nationalists and Unionists in Northern Ireland (religious and class-divisions may play major roles as well).
 It may also refer to general philosophical, political disparity between different schools of thought, such as that between Shia and Sunni Muslims.
-Non-sectarians espouse that free association and tolerance of different beliefs are the cornerstone to successful, peaceful human interaction.
+Non-sectarians see free association and tolerance of different beliefs as the cornerstones to successful, peaceful human interaction.
 They adopt political and religious pluralism.

-Splintering

-The ideological underpinnings of attitudes and behaviors labelled as sectarian are extraordinarily varied.
-Members of a religious, national or political group may believe that their own salvation, or the success of their particular objectives, requires aggressively seeking converts from other groups; likewise, adherents of a given faction may believe that the achievement of their own political or religious goals requires the conversion or purging of dissidents within their own sect.

-Sometimes a group that is under economic or political pressure will kill or attack members of another group which it regards as responsible for its own decline.
-It may also more rigidly define the definition of orthodox belief within its particular group or organization, and expel or excommunicate those who do not support this newfound clarified definition of political or religious orthodoxy.
-In other cases, dissenters from this orthodoxy will secede from the orthodox organization and proclaim themselves as practitioners of a reformed belief system, or holders of a perceived former orthodoxy.
-At other times, sectarianism may be the expression of a group's nationalistic or cultural ambitions, or exploited by demagogues.